szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Mold Touch: The druid is sending aggressive brown mold that spreads quickly.
 - Smashing Wave.
 It's conjured water.
 A tiny tsunami.
 - Shout / Great Shout: It's... a shout?
-- Thorn Spray: Because they're thorns.
+- Thorn Spray: Because they're actual physical thorns.
+- Spike growth: Because it's a bunch of spikes from flora.

 Overall this should make all these spells more usable throughout the trilogy of games, especially against enemies such as drow, who have a very high chance of resisting magic.